-Temp files are that elephant in the room that you might not even be aware of.
+Temporary (temp) files are that elephant in the room that you might not even be aware of.
 Try putting an elephant on the roof of your car, then drive it and see what happens.

 Spoiler: your car will become an elephant as well — slow and plodding.
 That is what will happen to your system when it becomes bogged down by too much junk.

-For most people, the location of their temp folder is:
+For most people, the location of their Temp folder is:

 Another common location for files that are no longer needed is C:\Windows\Temp\

 The Deep Disk Cleaner tool in Auslogics BoostSpeed finds all the temporary folders on your system so you can get rid of them with a few clicks.
 You won't need to delete different folders individually.
-It might be hard to decide which of these files are still useful or might be needed in future.
+It might be hard to decide which of these files are still useful or might be needed in the future.
 BoostSpeed presents them all at a glance so you can select those you're absolutely sure aren't necessary.

-Once you're satisfied, simply click the Scan Now button and Deep Disk Cleaner will do its thing.
+Once you're satisfied, simply click the Scan Now button and Deep Disk Cleaner will do its job.
 After a few moments, look through the items it discovered and uncheck any you may want to keep.
 Then, click the Clean Up button to complete the deep cleanup.

 If you want to manually remove those pesky temp files, you can do that as well.
 This only works for temporary files created by the operating system.
 It won't be as easy if your target is all the temporary files on your system.
 In that situation, Auslogics BoostSpeed is your best bet.